yamku/networking_tools/Netcat.md

 So now a postfix ‘6’ with ‘tcp’ shows that nc is now using IPV6 addresses.

 ---
-# Reading from STDIN in Netcat
+# Disable Reading from STDIN in Netcat

 - This functionality can be achieved by using the flag ```-d```.
 In the following example, we used this flag at the client side.